realpython/python-guide/docs/scenarios/serialization.rst

 ********************

-Before beginning to serialize data, it is important to identify or decide how the data should to be structured during data serialization - flat or nested.
+Before beginning to serialize data, it is important to identify or decide how the data should be structured during data serialization - flat or nested.
 The differences in the two styles are shown in the below examples.

 Flat style: